shnurok672/k8s-sre-task/README.md

 1. Written all necessary kubernetes yaml manifests
 2. Monitoring through prometheus-operator
-3. The app is stateless, however, the db should be persistent
+3. The app data should be persistent
 4. Load-balancing and HA

 ### Nice-to-have requirements